-Whether you read, listen to an audiobook or do something else such as socialising or listening to classical music in that last hour before bed, the key is to find something to help you to lower your arousal levels.
+Whether you read, listen to an audiobook or do something else such as socializing or listening to classical music in that last hour before bed, the key is to find something to help you to lower your arousal levels.
 If your arousal levels are low and you are going to bed at the right time for your body clock, you will tend to feel sleepy before going to bed, fall asleep quickly, and have a good night’s sleep.

 Please do try each of these strategies for at least a week to see if they benefit you if you are interested.
-If there is something else that helps you wind down before sleep in a more effective way than reading or audiobooks then that is fine too.
+If there is something else that helps you wind down before sleep in a more effective way than reading or audiobooks, then that is fine too.

 Thanks for reading!
 If you or your partner suffers from sleep difficulties that impact your quality of life, you may be interested in coming along to our upcoming coastal sleep retreat in Victoria, Australia.
 Please click here for more information.